TeamWicket/Twilio-BCP-CallTree/README.md

 ![flow](https://i.ibb.co/H4qZ1v4/Initiation.png)

 There are four key roles in this Business Continuity Plan: CHAMPION, MANAGER, LEADER, REPORTER. <br />
-When the CHAMPION triggers a new event, the application will send SMS from the top-level of the tree to all the leaves below, as shown in the below diagram.
+When the CHAMPION triggers a new event, the application will send an SMS from the top-level of the tree to all the levels below, as shown in the below diagram.

 ![tree](https://i.ibb.co/kDyM1v6/role-tree.png)

-The event is considered close when the number of incoming SMS matches the outgoing SMS, or when the CHAMPION terminates it manually. <br />
+The event is considered closed when the number of incoming SMS matches the outgoing SMS, or when the CHAMPION terminates it manually. <br />
 The system collects data throughout the active event(s) for statistical purposes.
 It is possible to have a general overview of a particular event with the following information:
 * response time average (in minutes) of all received SMS